Pageau scores twice, Senators rout Rangers 6-2

 Pageau tied the contest at 14:56 of the first, assisted by former Ranger Anthony Duclair.

 Ennis put Ottawa ahead with a power-play goal at 18:31 while the Senators were on a 5-on-3 advantage.
 Thomas Chabot and Namestnikov assisted on Ennis’ third.
-It was only the third power-play goal of the season for Ottawa, which entered the contest 2 for 42 with a man-advantage.
+It was the third power-play goal of the season for Ottawa, which entered the contest 2 for 42 with a man-advantage.

 The teams played a feisty first period with several skirmishes and two fights.
 Rangers defenseman Tony DeAngelo fought Ottawa’s J.C.
 Beaudin, and Lemieux battled Senators’ defenseman Mark Borowiecki.